clintrorick/doubling-cube/README.md

 # doubling-cube

-Work-in-progress collectible card game draft client.
-Intended to patch holes in existing implementations while giving me a vector to learn React+Redux.
+Very-much-a-work-in-progress collectible card game draft client.
+Intended to patch holes in existing implementations while giving me a vector to learn React+Redux+RxJS.

 Target architecture is a fluid, reactive draft client communicating with an Express/Mongo backend using websockets to link the distributed clients across X drafters to the draft-state-maintaining backend.